 What can I do in the app?

-When it comes to repayments, you can make manual repayments online or over the phone (0800 700 222), or alternatively set up a direct debit.
-A direct debit is a great idea because it protects you from forgetting to make a repayment and either damaging your credit score, getting hit with a penalty fee or losing any promotional rates as a result.
-You can arrange a direct debit for repayments when you apply for the credit card.
-The table below shows the options available.
+Easily!
+You can make manual repayments online or over the phone (0800 700 222), if you really want, or just set up a direct debit.
+A direct debit is a great idea because it protects you from forgetting to make a repayment and either damaging your credit score or getting hit with a penalty fee as a result.
+You can arrange a direct debit for repayments when you apply for the credit card – here are your choices:

 |Minimum amount||Fixed amount||Fixed percentage||Full amount|